 Chinese Bells: Ancient Sounds in a Southern Land

-An interactive exhibition exploring the ancient ‘nao’ bell through the research and life’s-journey of Dr Anton Hassell.
+An interactive exhibition exploring the ancient ‘nao’ bell through the research and life’s-journey of Dr Anton Hasell.

 The Chinese ‘nao’ bell is believed to be one of the earliest forms of bell produced in the world.
 These ancient bells, often made from bronze are now particularly rare, with only a few of the earliest examples still in existence.
 Due to their significance and fragility, these historic bells are unable to be rung or heard.
 Today it is through replicas that we can experience the music of these bells.